rschurko/UWNMR-pulse-sequences/README.md

 Jimmy: jk19q@fsu.edu
 Rob: rschurko@fsu.edu

-#Support
-These pulses sequences were developed with support (in part) by the National Science Foundation Chemical Measurement and Imaging Program, with partial co-funding from the Solid State and Materials Chemistry Program (NSF-2003854).
+These pulse sequences were developed with support (in part) by the National Science Foundation Chemical Measurement and Imaging Program, with partial co-funding from the Solid State and Materials Chemistry Program (NSF-2003854).